 How Much Amplifier Power Do I Need?

 It’s a common question: “How much amplifier power do I need?”
-We get asked all the time about power requirements to drive anything from large tower speakers to small satellites or non-amplified sound bar speakers.
+We get asked all the time about power requirements to drive anything from large tower speakers to small satellites or non-amplified soundbar speakers.
 There’s a simple solution to the question—but it may not be what you might at first think.

 How Big is Your Room?

 Before we can answer the question of how much amplifier power you need, we have to ask what the room and venue will look like.
 Are you attempting to power a small home theater?
-Are you looking to run some powerful outdoor speakers, or a whole-home audio system from a multi-channel amplifier?
+Are you looking to run some powerful outdoor speakers or a whole-home audio system from a multi-channel amplifier?
 The answer to the question will determine, at least partially, how much power you need to drive your speakers.
 A bigger room will invariably require more power, and when you go outdoors, you almost never have enough (provided your speakers are sufficiently rated.
-Which brings us to our next point.
+This brings us to our next point.